rukesh-shrestha/Backend-API-Todos/README.md

 ### Do you want to contribute in this project?

 - If you like to contribute in this project, you can clone the project and add the functionality.
-- After adding the funcationality create the new branch and push into it and send the pull request.
+- After adding the functionality create the new branch and push into it and send the pull request.
 - You can create the frontend of this API.